deno911/this/README.md

 <div align="center">

+## [🅓🅔🅝🅞⑨①①][deno911] <!-- omit in toc -->

-The foundation of this module was inspired by [ije/global](https://github.com/ije/global).
+###### The foundation of this module was inspired by [ije/global][ije]. <!-- omit in toc -->

-### [🅓🅔🅝🅞⑨①①][deno911]

 </div>

-[deno.land]: https://deno.land "Deno.land - Official Module Registry"
-[nest.land]: https://nest.land "Nest.land - Immutable Module Registry"
-[Arweave blockchain]: https://arweave.org "Arweave Blockchain"
+[ije]: https://github.com/ije/global "The foundation of this module was inspired by ije/global"
 [deno911]: https://github.com/deno911 "Projects by deno911 on GitHub"
 [gh]: https://cli.github.com
+[this]: https://deno.land/x/this "View deno911/this on deno.land/x"
+[banner-img]: https://raw.githubusercontent.com/deno911/.github/main/static/this/banner.png "deno911/this - Extend Deno's globals with std/encoding & std/testing tools"